Overcoming anxiety by understanding the sources of your worries, and moderate the disruptiveness of your emotions

 Do you live with anxiety?
 Learn how to manage your symptoms

-Dr. Wu combines psychodynamic, cognitive-behavioral, and mindfulness approaches to helping people manage anxiety.
+Dr. Wu combines psychodynamic, cognitive-behavioral, and mindfulness and somatic awareness approaches to helping people manage anxiety.
 This includes helping people to find ways to tolerate and relax in the face of anxiety rather than reactivity that escalates it.
 It includes diminishing the power of anxiety through a deeper understanding of what is causing the disruption and discomfort in your life.
 It includes bringing the powerful energy of mindful presence which has been scientifically proven to alter the brain and physiology of negative mind states.
 She also helps her clients meet their own suffering with greater compassion, to break the cycle of negativism that besets all difficult mental conditions.

 Contact Dr. Wu